 The UNESCO world heritage site in the coastal town of Essaouira is a 3 hour drive from Taghazout Bay.
 Known for its incredibly charming Old Town, the fort surrounding the city offers unrivaled ocean views and has been used in many movies including Game of Thrones.
 Essaouira also has great local eateries and a white sandy beach.
 This day trip can be combined with a detour to Sidi Kaouki, an upcoming surf spot, for a quick surf session or just to eat freshly grilled fish while enjoying the stunning beauty of the lazy bay.

 Imsouane is another popular surf gem boasting possibly the longest right hander in Africa.
-Surfing there is truly addictive and the drive north to Imsouane is nothing less than world class views of both coastal and mountain scenery.
-The area also has immense sand dunes we sometimes “dune glide” on surfboards.
+Surfing Morocco is truly addictive and the drive north to Imsouane is nothing less than world class views of both coastal and mountain scenery.
+The area has immense sand dunes we sometimes “dune glide” on surfboards.
 This is a hilarious, once in a lifetime experience and definitely worth the detour.

-Sidi Ifni or Mirhlet are upcoming surf spots in the South that feature scenic nature, lazy undeveloped fishing villages and great waves.
+Sidi Ifni or Mirhlet are upcoming Morocco surf spots in the South that feature scenic nature, lazy undeveloped fishing villages and great waves.
 Because of the distance, going there will demand staying overnight.
 We can fully organize an overnight trip for you or we can set you up with a rental car, itineraries. locations and suggestions for sleeping options and send you off to explore on your own.

 Do you dream of riding a quad / buggy?
 Available in Tamraght, just let us know and we will make it happen.